dora-metrics/pelorus/docs/Noobaa.md

 ```

 ## Installing NooBaa
-To retain Pelorus dashboard data in the long-term, create a namespace, install an instance of [NooBaa operator](https://github.com/noobaa/noobaa-operator) and create a bucket called `thanos`.
+To retain Pelorus dashboard data in the long-term, create a namespace, install an instance of [NooBaa operator](https://github.com/noobaa/noobaa-operator), and create a bucket called `thanos`.

 **Procedure**

 1. Deploy NooBaa in the same namespace as Pelorus or a separate one.
 ```
 oc create namespace pelorus
 ```
-1. Install NooBaa.
+2. Install NooBaa.
 ```
 noobaa install --namespace pelorus
 ```
-1. Store the S3 credentials from installation for updating the Pelorus configuration in a later step.
+3. Store the S3 credentials from installation for updating the Pelorus configuration in a later step.

-> **Note:** Credentials can be retrieved using `noobaa status` command:

 ```
 #------------------#